Sue writes about dreams, real estate, mental health, human resources, and parenting.

-What Do Teeth Represent in a Dream?
+What Do Teeth Represent in Dreams?

+Have you been dreaming about teeth?
+Wondering what it means?
 Before interpreting your own or another’s dreams, it is important to remember the following:

 - Although only the dreamer truly knows what their dream means, this article explores what teeth typically symbolize to people.
 Each individual is greatly influenced by the world around them, but dreams are a reflection of the dreamer’s inner world.
 Dreams reflect the dreamer’s mental, emotional, and physical state, and a dream's symbols and contexts reflect the dreamer’s beliefs and cultural influences.
 Although only dreamers know what their dreams mean, this article discusses shared perceptions of the symbolism of teeth in dreams.